-Alexandra Sacks, MD, a reproductive psychiatrist affiliated with the Women’s Program at the Columbia University Medical Center refers to this transition into motherhood as matrescence in her TED talk.
+Alexandra Sacks, MD, a reproductive psychiatrist affiliated with the Women’s Program at the Columbia University Medical Center, refers to this post-birth transition into motherhood as matrescence in her TED talk.

 A potential solution: the postpartum doula.